(estradiol + dydrogesterone)

 Femoston® contains estrogen and progestogen.
 Estrogen relieves estrogen deficiency symptoms such as hot flushes.
 Progestogen provides endometrial protection for non-hysterectomised women.

-Since menopausal women experience a drop in their estrogen levels, hormone replacement therapy (HRT) can be advised to alleviate the symptoms and improve their overall quality of life.1
+Menopausal women experience a drop in their estrogen levels, hormone replacement therapy (HRT) can be advised to alleviate the symptoms associated with estrogen deficiency and improve their overall quality of life.1

 Femoston® is a hormone replacement therapy (HRT), which is suitable for postmenopausal women who require estrogen replacement therapy and have not had their uterus removed (hysterectomy).
 During the menopausal transition levels of estrogen in a woman’s body start to decline, causing vasomotor symptoms like hot flushes.2